Thi4guera/Thi4guera/README.md

-## Hi there, sou Thiago Ramos Carneiro Mazzetti
+## Hi there, I'm Thiago Ramos Carneiro Mazzetti

+📚 I am a bachelor's student in information systems
 - 🔭 I’m currently working on Linx Sponte
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...